matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 1. Correction
 -------------

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

 **Consequence**: A private, written warning from community leaders, providing